 Debt settlement agreements

-The debt settlement agreement is the settlement contract between you and your creditor that includes all of the critical details you have both agreed upon – settlement amount, payment plan and date(s), involved parties, etc. If you negotiate your settlement plans yourself, you can use a debt settlement agreement template to create this binding document, but you’ll want to be careful about the template you choose.
+The debt settlement agreement is the settlement contract between you and your creditor that includes all the critical details you have both agreed on – settlement amount, payment plan and date(s), involved parties, etc. If you negotiate your settlement plans yourself, you can use a debt settlement agreement template to create this binding document.
 You’ll need a separate agreement for each creditor.

 In addition to disclosures and text that covers the creditor be sure the following information is included to protect your interests: